Qubik65536/resume/resume.typ

   github: "iXORTech/RemoteMC-Core",
 )
 - Develop the software, a series of applications and plugins that act in group as a Minecraft server management tools, in Kotlin, Ktor, and Python.

-#project(
-  name: "Sudoku Elves",
-  role: "Developer",
-  dates: dates-helper(start-date: "Jan 2020", end-date: "Jan 2021"),
-)
-- Develop the iOS/iPadOS application, a Sudoku puzzle game, in Swift and SwiftUI.
-- Develop the algorithm for generating and solving Sudoku puzzles.
-- Maintain the application on the App Store.

 == Volunteering